 When we look at sport, team/field/court, virtually all sporting events, we see that athletes often end up in disadvantageous positions.
 Athletes must respond to stimuli from their event in a fast-paced manner which puts them in these positions.
 Therefore, we can train our athletes to accept force in these disadvantageous positions in order to generate force out.

 Multi-Dimensional Movements Prevent Injuries

 Exposure to these more extreme ranges of motion in various planes is critical to injury prevention as well.
-When athletes are put in compromised positions and have never had to produce strength in those positions, then soft tissue injuries occur such as with the ankle, groin, hamstring, etc. Therefore, including more multi-planar movement (sagittal, frontal, and transverse) will drive new tissue lengths, strength, and stability which will have a greater carryover to performance and injury reduction on the field.
-Working in and on tri-planar movements will enhance your athlete’s ability to accept and produce greater forces which will in turn decrease their injury rate while increasing their athleticism.
+When athletes are in compromised positions and never had to produce strength in those positions, then soft tissue injuries can occur such as with the ankle, groin, hamstring, etc. Therefore, including more multi-planar movement (sagittal, frontal, and transverse) will drive new tissue lengths, strength, and stability.
+This will have a greater carryover to performance and injury reduction on the field.
+Working in and on tri-planar movements will enhance your athlete’s ability to accept and produce greater forces.
+In turn it will decrease their injury rate while increasing their athleticism.

 The 2009 Strength and Conditioning Professional of the Year, Jeff is in his 16th year at Winona State University as Strength and Conditioning/ Director of Fitness.
 He is responsible for 10 Division II teams.
 Previously he was the head strength and conditioning coach for Olympic sports at Iowa State University, an assistant at the University of Memphis, and an assistant at the US Olympic training center in Colorado.
 Reinardy was part of two men’s basketball national championships in three appearances, numerous conference championships, and several individual national champions at both the Division I and II levels.
 He also holds club coach and sports performance certifications through USA Weightlifting, and is the former ADFPA American Squat record holder in the 148 weight class and four Minnesota state ADFPA championships.